lxe/simple-llm-finetuner/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lxe/simple-llama-finetuner/blob/master/Simple_LLaMA_FineTuner.ipynb)

-Simple LLaMA FineTuner is a beginner-friendly interface designed to facilitate fine-tuning the LLaMA-7B language model using [LoRA](https://arxiv.org/abs/2106.09685) method via the [PEFT library](https://github.com/huggingface/peft) on commodity NVIDIA GPUs.
+Simple LLaMA Finetuner is a beginner-friendly interface designed to facilitate fine-tuning the [LLaMA-7B](https://github.com/facebookresearch/llama) language model using [LoRA](https://arxiv.org/abs/2106.09685) method via the [PEFT library](https://github.com/huggingface/peft) on commodity NVIDIA GPUs.
 With small dataset and sample lengths of 256, you can even run this on a regular Colab Tesla T4 instance.

 With this intuitive UI, you can easily manage your dataset, customize parameters, train, and evaluate the model's inference capabilities.